-All attempts at repeating a course are included as attempted hours in determining satisfactory academic progress.
-Aid intended for repeating a course that was not previously successfully completed will be paid for each attempt if the student is meeting this Satisfactory Academic Progress Policy.
+All attempts at repeating a course are included as attempted hours in determining satisfactory academic progress (SAP).
+If a student is meeting the Satisfactory Academic Progress Policy, aid will be paid for each attempt of repeating a course.
+Aid for repeating a course that has been successfully completed can be paid one additional time.